Do you want to create a Net Promoter Score (NPS) survey in WordPress?

-WPForms is a paid plugin, and you will need at least their Pro plan to access their surveys addon used in this tutorial.
+WPForms is a paid plugin, and you will need at least their Pro plan to access the surveys addon used in this tutorial.

-Upon activation, you need to visit WPForms » Settings page to enter your license key.
-You can find this information under your account area on WPForms website.
+Upon activation, you need to visit WPForms » Settings page from your WordPress to enter your license key.
+You can find this information under your account area on the WPForms website.

 You are now ready to create your first Net Promoter Score survey form.

-Head over to WPForms » Add New page to create a new form.
-First, you need to provide a title for your form, and then select ‘Survey Form’ from the templates below.
+Head over to WPForms » Add New from the WordPress admin panel to create a new form.
+First, you need to provide a title for your form, and then select a form template.